plfa/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 Agda will return an answer warning us that the impossible has occurred:

-    ⊥-elim (.plfa.Lambda.impossible "a" "a" refl)
+    ⊥-elim (plfa.part2.Lambda.impossible "a" "a" refl)

 While postulating the impossible is a useful technique, it must be used with care, since such postulation could allow us to provide